Bringing Baby Home

 The day before you are due to check out of the hospital, try and send home as many of the items you’ve received during your stay as possible; like flowers, gifts, and any large items.
 If this cannot be arranged, then ask the person accompanying you home to bring the vehicle you’re travelling back in as close to the hospital exit door.
 Also after just giving birth, new mums tend to walk more slowly; especially if you have had a caesarean, and are recommended to take things easy after checking out of hospital.
 If needed, the midwives may provide you with a wheelchair.

 If you have never put a baby in a car seat, don’t underestimate how complicated this can be at first.
-Try to read the instructions and practice at home before baby is born.
+Try to read the instructions and practice at home before your baby is born.
 To note, don’t forget that you should never place the car seat in front of an airbag and avoid the temptation of taking the baby out of their car seat to comfort them.
 If you’re struggling ask your midwife for help before leaving the hospital.

 Once you're home